The Corporate Tax Planning Law Review: Canada

 Capital gains and income

 Capital gains may arise on the disposition of capital property (including depreciable property, where the proceeds exceed the original cost).
-Only 50 per cent of a capital gain (a taxable capital gain) is included in income.
-Capital losses may be realised on the disposition of non-depreciable capital property, and 50 per cent of such a loss (allowable capital loss) is deductible, but only against taxable capital gains.
+Only 50 per cent of a capital gain (referred to as a 'taxable capital gain') is included in income.
+Capital losses may be realised on the disposition of non-depreciable capital property, and 50 per cent of such a loss (referred to as an 'allowable capital loss') is deductible, but only against taxable capital gains.

-Private corporations add the untaxed half (net of 50 per cent of any capital losses) to a special account (capital dividend account), the balance of which may be paid to its Canadian-resident shareholders as a tax-free dividend.
-In addition, taxable capital gains realised by a Canadian-controlled private corporation (CCPC) are included in investment income, which is subject to a special higher rate of tax that is refundable if and when the CCPC pays dividends.
+Private corporations add the untaxed half (net of 50 per cent of any capital losses) to a special account (capital dividend account), the balance of which may be paid to its Canadian-resident shareholders as a tax-free capital dividend.
+In addition, taxable capital gains realised by a Canadian-controlled private corporation (CCPC) are included in investment income, which is subject to a special higher rate of tax that is refundable to the extent that the CCPC pays dividends to its shareholders.

 Losses are generally categorised as net capital losses or non-capital losses.8 Net capital losses (being one-half of a capital loss not deducted in the year realised) generally may be carried back for three taxation years and carried forward indefinitely, but are only deductible against taxable capital gains realised in those years.

 Non-capital losses generally may be carried back for three taxation years and may be carried forward for up to 20 taxation years.
-Non-capital losses generally may be deducted against taxable capital gains or income from other sources.
+Non-capital losses generally may be deducted against income from any source, including business, property or taxable capital gains.

-Income tax is imposed by both the federal government and the provinces in which a business has a PE.
-The combined federal and provincial rate on business income ranges from approximately 26.5 to 31 per cent.
-A CCPC enjoys a preferential tax rate of approximately 9 to 15 per cent (depending on the relevant province or provinces) on active business income less than a specified threshold (generally C$500,000).9 While CCPCs are also liable for a higher rate of tax on investment income (50.2 to 54.7 per cent), a portion of that tax is refunded if and when dividends are paid by the CCPC.
+Income tax is imposed by both the federal government and each province or territory in which a business has a PE.
+The combined federal and provincial rate of tax on business income ranges from approximately 23 to 31 per cent.
+A CCPC enjoys a preferential tax rate of approximately 9–13 per cent (depending on the relevant provincial or territorial rates) on active business income less than a specified threshold (generally C$500,000).9 While CCPCs are also liable for a higher rate of tax on investment income (46.7–54.7 per cent), a portion of that tax is refunded to the extent that dividends are paid by the CCPC.

 As previously discussed, a corporation is a separate taxpayer from its shareholders for Canadian tax purposes.
 However, when a corporation pays a dividend to a Canadian-resident shareholder, the rate of tax payable on such dividend is reduced to account for the tax paid by the corporation.
 This system of integration seeks to ensure that the combined rate of tax payable at the corporate and shareholder levels is approximately equal to the shareholder's personal marginal tax rate.